alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

 --- Our team has been using branches and pull requests.
+The main branch was protected with a few rules; i.e. at least one member needed to approve a pull request before allowing a merge.
 During our workflow each of the team members have been creating their own branches with their own committed changes.
 When a member of the group pushed to her branch new working files, the whole team was notified and a pull request was created.
-Then, another member of the group would review the pull request and merge to the main branch, where we have always kept the newest (working) version of our project.
-When we wanted to make new changes to the newest version, we would pull the main repository to our local repository, create a new branch or rebase an existing one to overwrite the last version the project. ---
+Each individual's branches were updated by rebasing from the main.
+We established the need to have somebody else accept a PR, pass all tests in all workflows and resolve all conversations, which was very useful to not merge anything accidentally.. ---

 ### Question 10